jzurner1/School-Notes/70 - Data/70 - Other data topics/Information systems.md

-An information system is a set of components designed to collect, store, and process data and provide knowledge, information, and digital products.
+An information system is a set of components designed to collect, store, and process data and provide knowledge, [[information|information]], and digital products.

 Components include:
 - Hardware